 The Entrepreneurship Fellows Program at The University of Baltimore offers a new way to educate the next generation of entrepreneurs.
 Thanks to the Philip E. and Carole R. Ratcliffe Foundation, these student entrepreneurs are able to fully fund four semesters of their education (& some other living expenses) while developing their business.

 Ferry Cove Project, LLC

-We are pleased to be a supporter of the Ferry Cove Oyster hatchery that will be opening in Spring 2021.
-This will be one of Maryland’s only private hatcheries focused on producing oyster larvae and seed to support Maryland’s iconic oyster industry.
+We are pleased to announce the opening of Ferry Cove Oyster hatchery.
+This is one of Maryland’s only private hatcheries focused on producing oyster larvae and seed to support Maryland’s iconic oyster industry.

 Ratcliffe in the Community

 Ratcliffe Charitable Gift Fund provides our community with grants to nonprofit organizations such as OpenWorks, Lighthouse, Station North Tool Library, Pathfinders for Autism, Horizons of Kent and Queen Anne’s, The Children’s Home Foundation (CHF), and the Tidewater Wooden Boat Workshop.

 We only award grants to 501(c)3 nonprofit organizations in the US.

 Our priorities include working with community colleges, universities, and other organizations that support entrepreneurship, innovation and job creation.
 Within these programs there is an emphasis on cultivating entrepreneurship and growing small businesses in a variety of industries including:

 Types of programs we support: